George Adrian Cuthbertson: Professional career

 Along with Paul Caron, Cuthbertson illustrated Blodwen Davies' book about the Saguenay River, Saguenay, (Toronto: McClelland & Stewart, Ltd., 1930).
 Cuthbertson also authored and illustrated Freshwater, a history of the Great Lakes, published by MacMillan, in 1931.

 He became a prominent marine painter, exhibiting in major centres in Canada and the United States.
 His works are found in the collection of the National Archives of Canada, the Canada Steamship Lines Maritime Collection and various North American marine museums.

 The Canada Steamship Lines exhibited his fully worked watercolours and maps with accompanying catalogues, in 1928 and 1942.
 In 1942, the exhibition travelled to London, Ontario and Fort William, Ontario and to the Mariners Museum in Newport News, Virginia.

+Cuthbertson also worked as a staff artist at the Canadian Mining Journal in which are found many of his sketches and illustrations of industrial mining-related scenes.
+A Cuthbertson sketch of prospector Thomas Baycroft appeared most recently in the May 2022 edition of the CMJ.
+In addition, Cuthbertson was also commissioned by the International Nickel Company (INCO, now Vale Canada Ltd) to illustrate scenes of the company's mines and plants in the Sudbury, Ontario region.
+One of his color illustrations "The Great Frood Mine" appears on the cover of one of the editions of the 1950s INCO publication "The Romance of Nickel".

 Works

-Many of his works describe the history of shipping on the Great Lakes.

-At Library and Archives Canada, The George A Cuthbertson fonds (1900-1969) consists of: